kkavita92/CV/README.md

 #### London School of Economics & Political Science (October 2012 to June 2015)
 *LSE Student Ambassador*
 * Awarded LSE Student Ambassador of the Year' 2015 for dedication and excellence in role.
-* Delivered campus tours and presentations to international visitors and alumni
+* Delivered campus tours and presentations to international visitors, prospective students and alumni.
-* Facilitated Widening Participation workshops for students aged from Year 6 to Sixth Form to encourage them into university
+* Facilitated Widening Participation workshops for students aged from Year 6 to Sixth Form to encourage them into university.
-* Assisted with data input and analysis of programme feedback surveys
+* Assisted with data input and analysis of programme feedback surveys.

 #### Red Steps Entertainment (January 2014 to June 2015)
 *Co-founder*
-* Identified profitable opportunities given student demand for wide-ranging productions
+* Identified profitable opportunities given student demand for wide-ranging productions.
-* Successfully pitched events to investors, earning a 41% return on investment
+* Successfully pitched events to investors to raise money for venue deposits, earning a 41% return on investment.
-* Liaised with other organisations such as Uber and Whisky Mist allowing for cross promotion
+* Liaised with other organisations such as Uber and Whisky Mist allowing for cross promotion.

 #### London International Model United Nations(September 2013 to June 2014)
 *Deputy Secretary General (Applications)*